 A hybrid power systems ensures the battery remain within the broad window for optimal battery performance.

-For these reasons, this work will focus on integration of solid state lithium ion batteries as the power storage medium.Conclusion
+For these reasons, this work will focus on integration of solid state lithium ion batteries as the power storage medium.

+Technical Plan/Deliverables

+We have previously demonstrated fabrication of anode catalysts with activity and durability that surpass the current state of the art. (ref).
+Pt:Ru metal deposited by sputtering on doped carbon material….
+The cathode catalyst will be a commercial Pt catalyst.
+These catalysts will be sprayed onto membranes and incorporated into a fuel cell stack.

+MEAs will be created in 9x9inch papers

+How many stacks of fuel cells are needed for the power out put?

+What are the issues of combining fuel cells and batteries?

+A schematic/figure?

+What are our expected obstacles?

+Conclusion

 A fuel cell-electrochemical energy storage hybrid power system is not a new concept, e.g. (Glauchia2011); they have been incorporated into concept vehicles produced by several automobile manufacturers, and in May 2008, Boeing reported on the successful test flight of the Demonstrator Airplane, which combined a proton exchange membrane fuel cell system with a lightweight battery that provided additional power for takeoff.
 Commercial hybrid power systems have a place, but these examples show that prohibitive limitations persist in battery/hydrogen fuel cell systems, prompting our proposed move to methanol.